 And this anxiety is always concentrated around people I’m close to or more precisely, used to be close to.
 I have yet to have my doctorate in psychology but I’ll attempt to break down my thought process here.

 It’s one thing to watch complete strangers live their life.
 Surely they’ve had a completely different life from mine.
 Different paths.
 Different opportunities.
 But the problem comes in when looking at people I know is that there’s this moment of: “Wait.
 These people around me are all so happy.
 I have to be doing something wrong.”
-How would else would you explain their successful social media image versus my own life and internal struggles.
+How else would you explain their successful social media image versus my own life and internal struggles.

 But it’s not all so simple.
 I’m taking everything so deeply when I should be taking it for face value.
 I’m looking at the best version of their life that they’re sharing while comparing my wins and losses with it.
 It’s terribly self destructive and so unneccesary.
 But believe me when I say I currently can’t help it.
 The comparisons,the unspoken race that we all seem to be running- It’s unbelievably overwhelming.